 If medical negligence caused the injury, patients have only 30 months from the last treatment to bring a lawsuit against the healthcare provider.
 If the healthcare provider left a foreign object such as a surgical sponge in the patient’s body, the patient has one year from the date they discovered the object to bring a lawsuit.
 If the negligence involved a failure to diagnose cancer, the patient has 30 months from the date of last treatment, or from the date when they knew or should have known about the medical error, whichever is later.

-In most personal injury cases, a plaintiff receives economic and non-economic damages.
+In most personal injury cases in Brooklyn, a plaintiff receives economic and non-economic damages.
 Economic damages are the documentable expenses resulting from the injury, such as medical care, transportation to seek treatment, lost time at work, and incidental expenses.
 Non-economic damages compensate the injured person for the suffering, inconvenience, and diminished quality of life the accident caused.

 In most injury cases, the parties settle the claim before trial.
 Settlements usually benefit both sides because the claimant receives their compensation sooner, and the defendant has certainty about the cost of the claim instead of leaving it up to a jury.
 Both sides avoid the significant expense and stress of a trial.